feynlee/curiosity-notes/Projects/2023-07-16-Latent_Upscale.md

 I found 2 problems in Automatic1111's implementation:

 1. It uses the [“bilinear” method](https://en.wikipedia.org/wiki/Bilinear_interpolation), which often results in blurry upscaled images.
-It does not provide users other options to choose from.
+It does not provide users with other options to choose from.

 2. The number of steps users set was applied to the full scheduler, effectively reducing the steps for “de-noising”.
   For example, if the user sets the steps to be "30" and the de-noise strength is set to 0.4, the diffusion process will only run for 30*0.4 = 12 steps.